RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 URIs for consuming data is grouped under two namespaces: `/data` and `/table/{frequency}/data`.
 The difference between the two paths is that resources under `/data` works with both InfluxDb and SqlRace while `/table/{frequency}/data` resources currently only support SqlRace as the backing storage.

+## Differences between the two namespaces

+ - Resources under `/data` namespace gets first-class support from InfluxDb.
+This means that, if you are using InfluxDb as the backing storage, you gain access to a range of aggregations such as minimum, maximum, median, standard deviation during down-sampling, filtering in both nanoseconds and time of the day.
+ - Resources under `/data` namespace gives more flexibility in response formatting.
+You can request data in either Json format or more optimized Csv format, you  can request time in microseconds or nanoseconds.
+This flexibility may be more useful if your client is web-based.
-The main difference in the functionality of the two endpoints is that you can query multipe parameters over multiple sessions at a time with `/table/{frequency}/data`.
-You can specifiy parameters in the URL or using views (See [Views](/docs/Views.md)).
-On the other hand, if the backing storage is InfluxDb, you can only query using one parameter at a time.
-Support for multiple parameters is in the roadmap. `/table/{frequency}/data` URIs also give access to some extra resources such as grouped data and time ranges which are currently not available for InfluxDb storage queries.
+ - Resources under `/table/{frequency}/data` namespace enables you to query multiple parameters across multiple sessions at a time while `/data` only allows you to query one parameter from a single parameter at time (support for multiple parameters under `/data` is in the roadmap).
+ - Resources under `/table/{frequency}/data` URIs also give access to some extra resources such as grouped data and time ranges which are currently not available for InfluxDb storage queries.

 ## Consuming Parameter Data